ThousandEyes Documentation

 Monitoring Zoom

 This best-practices guide is intended for readers who already have some proficiency in ThousandEyes and are ready to delve into more advanced guidance.
 It assumes a basic understanding of networking concepts, understanding of how Zoom is used for collaboration, as well as familiarity with the ThousandEyes platform.
-If you are new to ThousandEyes, we recommend our getting started guides to establish a solid foundation.
+If you are new to ThousandEyes, we recommend our to establish a solid foundation.

 This article describes monitoring for a third-party application, and might not apply to all use cases.
 Because the third-party company updates their application separately from ThousandEyes, the information outlined here might not represent the application's latest architecture.
 ThousandEyes will provide best-effort support for these solutions.